Quick Soft Cinnamon Rolls with a cream cheese glaze are super fluffy and light with a simple homemade dough, and a quick method to get baking!

 - Heat oven to 200°F | 100°C.

-- Combine the warm milk together with the melted butter, 1 tablespoon of granulated sugar and yeast in a large bowl.
+- Combine the warm milk together with the melted butter, sugar and yeast in a large bowl.
 Allow to stand for 10 minutes, until frothy.

-- Add the whisked egg and 5 tablespoons granulated sugar to the bowl.
+- Add the whisked egg to the milk mixture.
 Add in EXACTLY 3½ cups flour and salt, and mix until a soft dough forms (the dough will be sticky).
-Turn out onto a lightly floured surface, (use abut 2 tablespoons of the remaining ¼ cup flour for your bench).
-Knead until smooth and elastic (about 5 minutes kneading), occasionally rolling into the flour on your bench top to prevent the dough sticking to your fingers.
+Turn out onto a lightly floured surface.
+Knead until smooth and elastic (about 2 minutes kneading), occasionally rolling into the flour on your bench top to prevent the dough sticking to your fingers.

 - Lightly coat a large bowl with cooking oil spray and transfer the ball of dough to the bowl, turning once to coat in the oil.
 Cover with a damp towel.
 TURN OVEN OFF and transfer bowl of dough to the warm oven.
 Allow to rise for 30 minutes.
 (To check if dough is ready, gently press two fingers into dough.
 If an indentation remains, dough has not risen enough.)
 Punch dough down; cover and let rest for an additional 30 minutes or until doubled in size.

-- While dough is rising, combine together brown sugar and cinnamon in a small bowl.
-Then, roll out dough onto a lightly floured surface (use the remaining 2 tablespoons of flour for bench top); roll dough into a 19-inch x 13–inch rectangle.
-Brush 2 tablespoons melted butter over dough and sprinkle evenly with brown sugar/cinnamon mixture.
+- Roll out dough onto a lightly floured surface, into a 19-inch x 13–inch rectangle.
+Brush the melted butter over the dough and sprinkle evenly with brown sugar and cinnamon.
 Gently rub the cinnamon mixture into the butter.
 Beginning at one long side, roll up dough tightly like a jelly-roll; then gently pinch the seam down to seal.
 Trim the ends for even slices, and cut dough into 12 or 15 slices.

 - While rising, preheat oven to 175°C | 350°F.